 Did you know that bladder infection is one of the most common medical condition humans share with dogs?
 The symptoms and treatment of a dog’s bladder infection are also remarkably similar to those for a human’s.

 Bladder infection in dogs can be a very serious problem.
 If left untreated, it can lead to more serious health problems for your canine companions.
 I will discuss some of the most important tips for preventing bladder infections in dogs.

-According to uti-in-dogs, about 14 percent of the world’s dog population will get a bladder infection, and there is a 10 percent chance that a dog’s health issues are related to a bladder infection.
-Last year, bladder infections ranked sixth on VPI’s top 10 list of dog medical conditions.
+According to studies, 14 percent of the world’s dog population will get a bladder infection; and there is a 10 percent chance that a dog’s health issues are related to a bladder infection.

-While any breed can get a bladder infection, recurring infections are more common in Poodles, Labrador Retrievers and middle-aged to senior German Shepherds, reports healthierdogs.com As with humans, females are more likely to get them since their urethras are shorter than those of male dogs, making it easier for bacteria to enter the bladder and other internal systems.
-Female dogs that have been spayed are more likely to develop bladder infections than those who haven’t, according to healthierdogs.com.
+While any breed can get a bladder infection, recurring infections are more common in Poodles, Labrador Retrievers and middle-aged to senior German Shepherds.
+As with humans, females are more likely to get them since their urethras are shorter than those of male dogs.
+Making it easier for bacteria to enter the bladder and other internal systems.
+According to studies, spayed female dogs are more prone to bladder infections than unspayed females.
 (But that is no reason not to spay your pet!)

 While they’re rarely life-threatening, if left untreated, bladder infections can lead to serious health issues such as kidney stones or renal failure.

-What are the Symptoms of a Bladder Infection?
+What are the Symptoms of Bladder Infection in Dogs?

-According to dogurinaryinfection and vetinfo, these are some of the symptoms that may indicate your dog has a bladder infection:
+According to vets, these are some of the symptoms that may indicate your dog has a bladder infection:

 - She wants to go outside frequently

-- She urinates in the house even though she is housebroken
+- Urinates in the house even though she is housebroken

 - She urinates frequently in small amounts